gurki/vivid/README.md

 ### RGB Working Spaces

 `vivid` assumes a default `sRGB` working space.
 Specifically, the conversion between `RGB` and `XYZ` applies `sRGB` compounding and inverse compounding.
-However, you can easily extend this using the low-level API.
+You can also extend this using the low-level API.

 ```cpp
 //  manual wide gamut rgb to xyz conversion